thorlindberg/thesis/README.md

-# Architecting Software for Type-Safe Distributed Data
+### Architecting Software for Type-Safe Distributed Data
-# Software Architecture for Type-Safe Data Serialisation
+### Software Architecture for Type-Safe Data Serialisation
-# Software Architectural Implications of Type-Safe Data Serialisation
+### Software Architectural Implications of Type-Safe Data Serialisation
-# Software Architectural Implications of Type Safety in Data Serialisation
+### Software Architectural Implications of Type Safety in Data Serialisation

 _What do we know?_

 * Limitations
+* Architecture Models

 _What do we want to know?_